 You should attend if you are a member of an ICAC Task Force, or work on child exploitation cases.
 Attendees include:

 - Probation Officers

-Attendees from City, Local, State, Federal an Tribal agencies represented the U.S., U.S. Territories, U.K., Canada, Australia, Guatemala and India.
+Attendees from City, Local, State, Federal and Tribal agencies represented the U.S., U.S. Territories, U.K., Canada, Australia, Guatemala, and India.